waizui/waizui-blog.github.io/posts/env_map_light/env_map_light.md

 - Next, we multiply BRDF and radiance then scale the result with the product of surface normal $n$ and direction vector $\omega_j$.

-- Then divide the result by probability density function $pdf$ in that direction, weight it by the inverse of sampling count $N$.
+- Then, divide the result by probability density function $pdf$ in that direction, weight it by the inverse of sampling count $N$.

 - Finally, sum all results.